The Winterline Vision

 We have assembled a formidable team with the skills and expertise necessary to accomplish our vision of equipping an entire generation of youth with the global skills and competencies necessary to not only succeed, but to lead.
 Please take a look at our Team page and I think that you will agree!

-We are pleased to be one of a select few organizations accredited by the American Gap Association.
+We are pleased to be one of a select few gap organizations accredited by the Gap Year Association.

 We have set our sights high.
 We want to impact an entire generation.
 We want a world with young people who are responsible, resourceful, and well equipped to face the future.